Best Errors and Omissions Insurance

 State laws often require real estate agents and brokers to carry E&O insurance.
 Even when it's not required by law, Realtors may need this coverage to work with a particular agency.

 A carrier that specializes in real estate insurance can help you find a policy that matches your requirements and the specific risks you face.
-For example, you'll want coverage for discrepancies in MLS listings, failure to disclose mold, documentation errors, and similar types of claims.
+For example, you'll want coverage for discrepancies in MLS listings, failure to disclose, documentation errors, and similar types of claims.

 Consultants

-Consultants have a wide range of choices when it comes to small business insurance carriers, including Hiscox, PHLY, Chubb, the Hartford, and Liberty Mutual.
+Consultants have a wide range of choices when it comes to small business insurance carriers, including Hiscox, PHLY, and The Hartford.

-These companies can help you find coverage that matches the unique risks of your consulting firm, such as a breach of contract or poor advice that causes a client to lose money.
+These providers can help you find coverage for common client claims in consulting, such as a breach of contract or poor advice that causes a client to lose money.

 Finance professionals